 - (a) Applicability.
-The architectural, landscape and screening design standards, as set forth in this chapter, shall only apply to the following: - (1) All commercial, and public or quasi-public uses, except public parks; - (2) Multi-family dwellings of three or more units, including townhouses, condominiums, apartments and bed and breakfast inns; and - (3) Industrial and manufacturing uses, except those uses located in an M-1.
-M-2, or M-3 zone. - (4) Yurts, except the standards of Section 108-2-4(2) if this chapter shall not apply.

-- (b) Specific considerations in the DRR-1 zone.
+The architectural, landscape and screening design standards, as set forth in this chapter, shall only apply to the following: - (1) Aall commercial, industrial, manufacturing, and public or quasi-public uses, except public park facilities; - (2) They shall apply to Mmulti-family dwellings of three or more units, including townhouses, condominiums, apartments and bed and breakfast inns; and- - (3) Industrial and manufacturing uses, except those uses located in an M-1.
+M-2, or M-3 zone. - (4) Yurts, except the standards of Section 108-2-4(2) if this chapter shall not apply. - Single-family residential use and its approved accessory uses, agricultural uses, including agritourism, parking or vehicular uses which are under, on, or within buildings, and parking areas serving single-family and duplex uses shall be exempt. - 66 (b) Exemptions.
+The following are exempted uses from the standards of this chapter: - 67 (1) Single-family residential use and its approved accessory uses; - 68 (2) Parking areas serving single-family and duplex uses; - 69 (3) Agricultural uses, including agri-tourism; and - 70 (4) Parking or vehicular uses which are under, on, or within a building. - Yurts are exempt from the requirements of section 108-2-4(2), Minimum standards; architectural, Exposed fronts and street sides of buildings, but shall meet all other requirements of this chapter. - (eb) Specific considerations in the DRR-1 zone.
 In the Ogden Valley Destination and Recreation Resort Zone at elevations of at least 6,200 feet above sea level, where a master plan has been approved by the planning commission, the land use authority may modify the applicability of any provision of this chapter by approving a landscape, buffering, and screening plan created by the developer if the land use authority determines that the plan is consistent with the approved master plan.
-For the purposes of this section, the term "developer" refers to the signatory, successors, or assigns of a development agreement, or as otherwise defined in an applicable development agreement. - Sec.
-108-2-4.
-Minimum standards; architectural.
+For the purposes

+- of this section, the term "developer" refers to the signatory, successors, or assigns of a development agreement, or as otherwise defined in an applicable development agreement. - (d) Site plan submittal requirement.
+In addition to site plan requirements specified elsewhere in this Land Use Code, colored architectural elevations, colored signage plans, and landscape plans shall be included with all site plan submittals.

+Sec.
+108-2-4. - Minimum standards; architectural.

-The following architectural design standards shall apply to exteriors of new and remodeled structures.
+The following architectural design standards shall apply to exteriors of new and remodeled structures. in the Ogden Valley area unless specifically provided otherwise exempted in section 108-2-3.